Send in your application

 The conditions of employment of the Bank's permanent staff members are, for the most part, laid down in the CEB's Staff Regulations.
 In particular, these define the provisions for staff appointment and assessment, the rights and duties of staff members, the working conditions and procedures to be followed in the event of a dispute.

 Furthermore, a Mediator is in charge of examining complaints referred to him/her and of contributing to finding a friendly settlement to any dispute submitted to him/her.
-He/She acts as an impartial intermediary between CEB agents and the administration of the Bank.
+He/She acts as an impartial intermediary between CEB staff and the administration of the Bank.

 The system of remuneration of the CEB's permanent staff members is structured around:

 Emoluments of Appointed Officials, Governor and Vice-Governors, range from 21 941 to 28 840 euros per month for 2013.

 The post-employment benefits the Bank offers its permanent staff members are, for the most part, laid down in the CEB's Pension Scheme Rules and in the Second Pension Scheme (staff members having taken up duty on or after 01/01/2014).
 In particular, these set forth the conditions that must be met in order to be entitled to a pension and the methods for calculating the amount of benefit.